Goodbye Apollo: The geeky, charming Richard Hatch I knew

 When I heard the sad news Tuesday that actor Richard Hatch died, my heart sank.

 As Captain Apollo on the 1978 TV series "Battlestar Galactica," he wasn't just my first space crush (sorry Han Solo).
-The pilot he played embodied the kind of passion and stubbornness that made the popular sci-fi series more than what some critics called a "Star Wars wannabe."
+The pilot he brought to life embodied the kind of passion and stubbornness that made the popular sci-fi series more than what some critics called a "Star Wars wannabe."

-Apollo was a stand-out character to many of us space geeks who loved the short-lived '70s original series.

-He also had roles in "All My Children," "The Streets of San Francisco," "Hotel," "The Love Boat" and "Fantasy Island," and in one of my favorite guest appearances, played a dubious boyfriend and possible suspect in "Murder, She Wrote."
+He also had roles in "All My Children," "The Streets of San Francisco," "Hotel," "The Love Boat" and "Fantasy Island," and in one of my favorite guest appearances: He played a dubious boyfriend and possible suspect in "Murder, She Wrote."

 It wasn't much later that I ran into Hatch at the first annual "The Geekie Awards Show" and we finally got to chat about having fun on "The Guild."
 It was then I realized Hatch was just as big a fan of all things geeky as the rest of us.